SilkRose/Pony/stories/fleetfall/fleetfall.md

 *What would a future with Rainbow Dash even look like?*

-She imagined what it might be like to date Rainbow Dash, each idea brought a brighter and brighter hue of red to her cheeks.
+She imagined what it might be like to date Rainbow Dash, each idea brought a brighter and brighter blush with it.

 A sweet hug after a long day.

 Their lips pressed together.

 A romantic dinner in the city.

-Holding each other in a serene peace.

 Racing each other to decide who has to pay for their next date.